khalilahmad3212/khalilahmad3212/README.md

 ### What I do

-I do Open Source.
-In fact, I do Open Source so much, that 95% of my work on GitHub is free and open to everyone.
 I am really passionate about doing web development, it is in my opinion the best combination of logical programming and (sometimes) beautiful design.